shubha229/ai-recipe-generator/README.md

 ### Shubha

-Built with ❤️ using React, Node.js, MongoDB, and Google Gemini AI.
+Built with ❤️ using React, Node.js, MongoDB, Groq API, and modern AI technologies.

 ---